When collecting the email addresses of your blog readers, we place an opt-in form so that the readers may subscribe or “opt-in” to our newsletters.

-Since the email marketing software charge you on the basis of the number of subscribers, the quality of your list always triumphs over the quantity.
+Since the email marketing software charges you on the basis of the number of subscribers, the quality of your list always triumphs over the quantity.

 4. Reduction in Spam

-When the subscriber confirms his consent of being part of your contact list by clicking the link in the confirmation email, he is actually conveying his mail service that the emails from the sender is not to be considered as
+When the subscriber confirms his consent to be part of your contact list by clicking the link in the confirmation email, he is actually conveying to his mail service that the emails from the sender are not to be considered

-The advanced algorithms of the modern mail services take a note of this activity and therefore, results in lesser spam being shot out from your side.
+The advanced algorithms of modern mail services take a note of this activity and therefore, result in lesser spam being shot out from your side.

 5. Improves Domain Quality

-Fewer spams churning out from your domain means that your overall domain quality improves.
-This results in relatively higher position in search engine rankings as a result of enhanced prestige of your domain among the search engines.
+Fewer spam churning out from your domain means that your overall domain quality improves.
+This results in a relatively higher position in search engine rankings as a result of the enhanced prestige of your domain among the search engines.